-Lentinula edodes is traditionally grown on evergreen hardwood logs (oak, chestnut, hornbeam) and is still very widely grown like this in the central highlands in China.
+Lentinula edodes (shiang-gu) is traditionally cultivated on hardwood logs (oak, chestnut, hornbeam) and is still very widely grown like this in the central highlands of China.
 To put this statement into perspective, the traditional log-pile approach is still the most frequently used method in China over a growing region which covers an area about equal to the entire land area of the European Union.
 The logs considered suitable for shiitake production are over 10 cm diameter and 1.5 to 2 m long.
 The logs are normally cut in spring or autumn of each year to minimise pre-infestation by wild fungi or insects.
 Holes drilled in the logs (or saw- or axe-cuts) are packed with spawn, and the spawn-filled hole then sealed with wax or other sealant to protect the spawn from weather.
-The logs are stacked in laying yards on the open hillside in arrangements which permit good air circulation and easy drainage and provide temperatures between 24 Eand 28 EC (Fig. 4).
-The logs are transferred to the raising yard to promote fruit body formation.
-This is usually done in winter to ensure the lower temperature (12 - 20 EC) and increased moisture which are required for fruit body initiation.
+The logs are stacked in laying yards on the open hillside in arrangements which permit good air circulation and easy drainage and provide temperatures between 24 °C and 28 °C (Fig. 10.4).
+The logs remain here for the five to eight months it takes for the fungus to grow completely throughout the log.
+Finally, the logs are transferred to the raising yard to promote fruit body formation.
+This is usually done in winter to ensure the lower temperature (12-20 °C) and increased moisture which are required for fruit body initiation.
 The first crops of mushrooms appear in the first spring after being moved to the raising yard.
 Each log will produce 0.5 to 3 kg of mushrooms, each spring and autumn, for 5 to 7 years.

-This traditional approach to shiitake production is expensive and demanding in its use of both land and trees.
+This traditional approach to shiang-gu/shiitake production is expensive and demanding in its use of both land and trees.
 Some commentators estimate that there are 10 million mushroom farmers in China; if true, the traditional use of locally-cut logs is likely to devastate the hill forests.
 For this and other reasons more industrial approaches are being applied to shiitake growing.
-Hardwood chips and sawdust packed into polythene bags as 'artificial logs' provide a highly productive alternative to the traditional technique (Fig. 5), and the cultivation can be done in houses (which may only be plastic-covered enclosures) in which climate control allows year-round production.
+Hardwood chips and sawdust packed into polythene bags as 'artificial logs' provide a highly productive alternative to the traditional technique (Fig. 10.6), and the cultivation can be done in houses (which may only be plastic-covered enclosures) in which climate control allows year-round production.

-The straw mushroom (Volvariella volvacea) is grown mainly on rice straw (Fig. 6), although several other agricultural wastes make suitable substrates.
+The straw mushroom (Volvariella volvacea) is grown mainly on rice straw (Fig. 10.5), although several other agricultural wastes make suitable substrates.
 Preparation of the substrate is limited to tying the straw into bundles which are soaked in water for 24 to 48 hours.
 The soaked straw is piled into heaps about 1 m high which are inoculated with spent straw from a previous crop.
 In less than one month, a synchronized flush of egg-like fruit bodies appear.
-These immature fruit bodies (in which the universal veil is intact and completely encloses the immature fruit body, Fig. 7) are sold for consumption just like the young fruits ('baby buttons', Fig. 11) of Agaricus (though this is not the case with oyster and shiitake mushrooms which are sold mature).
-Comparatively low yields of V. volvacea are generated from the substrate, and it is difficult to maintain a good quality in post-harvest storage.
+These immature fruit bodies (in which the universal veil is intact and completely encloses the immature fruit body, Fig. 10.7) are sold for consumption just like the young fruits ('baby buttons', Fig. 10.11) of Agaricus (though this is not the case with oyster and shiitake mushrooms which are sold mature).
+Comparatively low yields of V. volvacea are generated from the substrate, and it is difficult to maintain good quality in post-harvest storage.
 Within 2-3 days the crop turns brown and autolyses even in cold storage.
 These factors restrict production of the crop.